Lewis B. Schwellenbach

-Lewis Baxter Schwellenbach (September 20, 1894 – June 10, 1948) was a United States senator from Washington, a United States district judge of the United States District Court for the Eastern District of Washington and the 5th United States Secretary of Labor.
+Lewis Baxter Schwellenbach (September 20, 1894 – June 10, 1948) was a United States senator from Washington, a United States district judge of the United States District Court for the Eastern District of Washington and the 5th U.S. secretary of labor.

 Background

 Born on September 20, 1894, in Superior, Douglas County, Wisconsin, Schwellenbach moved to Spokane, Washington with his parents in 1902, attending the Spokane elementary and high schools.
 He received a Bachelor of Laws in 1917 from the University of Washington School of Law.
 He was an assistant instructor at the University of Washington from 1916 to 1917.

 Career

 Schwellenbach entered service during World War I as a Private in the 12th Infantry Regiment of the United States Army in 1918 until his discharge as a corporal in 1919.
 He was admitted to the bar and practiced in Seattle, Washington from 1919 to 1935.
 Schwellenbach served as state commander of the American Legion and president of the University of Washington's alumni association, and was a delegate to numerous county and state conventions.
 His prominence as a result of these leadership roles caused the Democratic Party to consider him for state offices including attorney general and governor.
 He was an unsuccessful candidate for nomination for Governor of Washington in 1932.